strengejacke/sjPlot/README.md

 * `sjp.lm.int` was merged with function `sjp.int`.
 * Added parameter `ri.nr` to `sjp.glmer` and `sjp.lmer` to select which random effects of which random intercept to plot, in case the model has multiple random intercepts.
 * Added parameters `showValueLabels`, `labelDigits` and `showPValueLabels` to `sjp.glmer` and `sjp.lmer` to plot beta or odds ratio values and p-value-stars to fixed effects plots.
-* Added paramerter `title.align` to `sjp.setTheme` to change alignment of plot title.
+* Added parameter `title.align` to `sjp.setTheme` to change alignment of plot title.
 * `sjt.xtab` can now show/hide observed values in table cells with `showObserved` parameter.
 * `sjt.df` now distinguishes more variable / vector types (like ordinal and categorial, instead of factor only, or double, integer and numeric).
 * `sjp.lm1` no longer requires the data frame used to fit the model.